aucad/aml-networks/readme.md

 make sample
 ```

-(~90 min) Run experiments using limited input size by randomly sampling the holdout set.
+(~90 min) Run experiments using limited input size by randomly sampling the testing set.
 By default, the sample size is 50 and sampling is repeated 3 times.
 The result is the average of 3 runs.

 #### 3. Plot results